danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 ## While()

 By going through the tofu example, we can see object-oriented programming is highly organized and concrete even though objects are abstracted from the world.
 We will say more about this movement between abstract and concrete states.
 It's also worth adding here that OOP is designed to reflect the way the world itself is organised, at least from the perspective of computer programmers, that is, an understanding of the ways in which relatively independent objects operate through their relation to other objects.
+The academic and video game designer Ian Bogost refers to the implementation of flexible and interacting simple and complex processes as *unit operations*, "characterized by their increased compression of representation, a tendency common over the course of the twentieth century, from structuralist anthropology to computation.
+I use this term to refer to processes in the general sense, for example, the coupling of a cultural process and its computational representation."[^Bogost] Taking his cue from a combination of literary theory and computing, he argues that cultural objects can be read as a configurative system of discrete, interlocking units of meaning.
-As we have seen each object includes both data and functions, and in addition, programmers can create relationships between different objects and can inherit characteristics from other objects.

-This object-oriented approach comes close to the ways that other disciplines also understand discrete objects and their inter-relations.
+As we have seen each object includes both data and functions, and in addition, programmers can create relationships between different objects, and can inherit characteristics from other objects.
+As above, this object-oriented approach comes close to the ways that other disciplines also understand discrete objects and their inter-relations.
+The most obvious connection here, not least in the naming, is with OOO (object-oriented ontology), a

+> OOP and OOO.

 Bruno Latour, for instance, has identified the 'social' as not a thing (as in traditional sociology) but a type of connection, an assemblage, a set of actions by multiple agents, the 'actor-network' of objects demonstrating agency.[^Latour] Objects have become things again, as Latour puts it.
 If we extend this to ideas of organising systems, even society, then questions arise as to how best facilitate the production of objects, and their distribution and exchange.
 The culture of collaborative production, of free and open source software production, and so on, rest on these principles, and what is considered to be an object that might be bought and sold or copyrighted.

-In a more philosophical register, objects take on meaning
+> politics

 The movement  is important here /// the politics of this movement between abstract and concrete reality //, not least as a means to underpin a critical approach too.
 Matthew Fuller and Andrew Goffey suggest that this kind of modeling of the world is a socialtechnical practice, as they put it "compressing and abstracting relations operative at different scales of reality, composing new forms of agency",[^FullerGoffey] and such agency lies at the computational and material arrangement of everyday encounters.